CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/cdata-connection/README.md

 (See [CData.java](./src/main/java/com/c12e/cortex/examples/cdata/CData.java) for the source code.)

+## CData Connection Types
+* The expected parameters in a CData Connection are `plugin_properties`, `classname`, and optionally `query`.
+* The value of `plugin_properties` the field should be a reference to a Cortex Secret (JSON) with values specific to the CDATA Driver being used.
+Example properties could include `url`, `dbtable`, `query`, `username`, `password`, etc.
+* The `classname` is the class path of to your JDBC Driver.
+* The Profiles SDK expects the CDATA OEM Key and Product Checksum to be Secrets in the `"shared"` project, but Secrets and Project name are configurable.
+* The Profiles SDK **does not** inject the driver into the classpath (like the cortex-cdata-plugin does).

 ## Prerequisites
 * Get a CData OEM Key and CData Product Checksum and save these values for later use.
-If you do not have one then check with your SRE team or Systems Administrator.
+If you do not have one, then check with your SRE team or Systems Administrator.
 Otherwise, try running this example as a Skill.
-* Download the CData driver jar files from: http://cdatabuilds.s3.amazonaws.com/support/JDBC_JARS_21.0.8059.zip
+* Download the CData driver jar files from: http://cdatabuilds.s3.amazonaws.com/support/JDBC_JARS_21.0.8059.zip.
 * Add the required driver jars and CData Spark SQL jar to [../main-app/src/main/resources/lib/](../main-app/src/main/resources/lib).
 These jars will be made available to the Spark driver and executors, as well as the current classpath for development.
   - Copy: `cdata.jdbc.csv.jar`, `cdata.jdbc.sparksql.jar`.
   - If using a BigQuery Connection copy: `cdata.jdbc.googlebigquery.jar`.